PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves center/size/offset terminal-head recovery into the TensorFlow-free indexed `passes/center_size_offset_layout.py` owner.
-Its former roughly 390-line full-map fixed-point helper is now a thin dispatcher at its unchanged position between tanh-GELU and LeakyReLU and receives Session LayoutState.
-The plan proves all three branch topologies, Reshape/GatherND shape semantics, coordinate roles, shared constants, and public boundaries before mutation; the former sixteen-operator proximity heuristic is gone.
+The latest implementation unit moves pseudo-expanded LeakyReLU transpose passthrough into the TensorFlow-free indexed `passes/leakyrelu_passthrough_layout.py` owner.
+Its former roughly 240-line full-map fixed-point helper is a thin dispatcher at its unchanged position between center/size/offset and PReLU.
+The owner proves both activation branches, the ordered Sub join, all aliases and legacy boundaries before mutation, then runs the existing pseudo-LeakyReLU fusion on the same maintained graph index.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous